Improving the Efficiency of Multi-Region Underwriting

 03

-Acknowledging the users' need for handling large amounts of data, we adapted the app’s design to include spreadsheet-like features with locked columns, mirroring the legacy workflow’s data-intensity.
+A note about the design we eventually settled on: To address users' need for handling large amounts of data, we adapted the app's design to include spreadsheet-like features with locked columns, although to this day I wish we had had the time and resources to consider a radically different approach to the UI.

-Acknowledging the users' need for handling large amounts of data, we adapted the app’s design to include spreadsheet-like features with locked columns, mirroring the legacy workflow’s data-intensity.
+A note about the design we eventually settled on: To address users' need for handling large amounts of data, we adapted the app's design to include spreadsheet-like features with locked columns, although to this day I wish we had had the time and resources to consider a radically different approach to the UI.

 04

 Designing an interactive prototype for a data-heavy system presented unique challenges, notably ensuring that data fields and calculations functioned effectively for user evaluation.
-To address this, we integrated dummy data and simulated flows into the prototypes.
-This approach helped users grasp the system's handling of data throughout various task flows.
+To address this, I integrated dummy data and simulated flows into the prototypes.
+This approach helped users grasp the system's handling of data throughout various task flows during collaborative design sessions and into testing.

 Designing an interactive prototype for a data-heavy system presented unique challenges, notably ensuring that data fields and calculations functioned effectively for user evaluation.
-To address this, we integrated dummy data and simulated flows into the prototypes.
-This approach helped users grasp the system's handling of data throughout various task flows.
+To address this, I integrated dummy data and simulated flows into the prototypes.
+This approach helped users grasp the system's handling of data throughout various task flows during collaborative design sessions and into testing.

 05